Return to Index

 Temper Tantrum Tips

-- Investigate—Spend time understanding why your child is getting upset to determine if he or she needs comfort, for example.
+- Investigate —Spend time understanding why your child is getting upset to determine if they need comfort or are hurt, for example.

-- Use Distractions—Redirect your child by asking him or her to play a game, read a book, or play with a toy.
+- Use Distractions —Redirect your child by asking them to play a game, read a book, or play with a toy.
 Changing locations, such as going outside, may also help distract your child.

-- Encourage Breaks—When your child can't be reasoned with, it's best to have him take a short break.
+- Encourage Breaks —When your child can't be reasoned with, it's best to have them take a short break.
 After the break, talk over what happened.